 This work presented the first large-scale remote readability study considering font's impact on Interlude Reading performance, measured by words per minute and comprehension.
 Our remote study design exchanges internal validity for applied validity by evaluating participants reading in their naturalistic environments while controlling for font size based on human perception.
-Based on evidence from our prior study that participants preferred fonts related to perceived size, we normalized Manuscript submitted to ACM not drive effectiveness, despite participants believing it does.
+Based on evidence from our prior study that participants preferred fonts related to perceived size, we normalized font size using a novel size normalization approach.
+Even with font size normalization, we found that font preference does not drive effectiveness, despite participants believing it does.
 While we found initial evidence that specific fonts might help readers over 35 years, the main takeaway is that different fonts work best for different people.
 Finding the best font for an individual is an open question worth exploring.